Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme-german.txt

 Items are based on resources from Planescape: Torment, (c) by Black Isle Studios.

+Some icon graphics based on resources from Age of Wonders - Shadow Magic.

 Merchant portrait based on "RPG Dwarf Males 41" by ttb2112-ai on DeviantArt.